-The ‘first look’ is a modern wedding trend which bucks the tradition of seeing each other down the aisle and instead allows for an emotional private moment when you meet before the actual wedding ceremony.
-Typically it is followed by portraits– either with your bridal party & family, just the two of you, or both which allows you to get a leg up on your timeline.
+The ‘first look’ is a modern wedding trend which bucks the tradition of seeing each other down the aisle and instead allows for a private moment when you meet before the actual wedding ceremony.
+Typically it is followed by portraits– either with your bridal party & family, just the two of you, or both.
+This allows you to get a leg up on your wedding day timeline.
 The alternative is usually waiting until after the ceremony, during your cocktail hour, to capture those photos.

 Many of my brides and grooms often ask me for my take on whether or not they should have a first look during their wedding day.
 While I appreciate my couples looping me in and asking for my input, I always like to put it back on them because I don’t feel like it’s a “one size fits all” type of thing.